microsoft/commercial-marketplace-client-java/sdk/docs/SaasMarketplaceMeterApi.md

 <a name="postUsageEvent"></a>
 # **postUsageEvent**
-> UsageEventOkResponse postUsageEvent(body, authorization, apiVersion, xMsRequestid, xMsCorrelationid)
+> UsageEventOkResponse postUsageEvent(body, apiVersion, xMsRequestid, xMsCorrelationid)

 Posts a single usage event to the marketplace metering service API.